Isalia20/Advanced-Algorithms-and-Data-Structures/SkipLists/README.md

 Implementation of a famous data structure skip lists from scratch in C++.
 Reposistory also includes minimal implementation of BST(Binary search tree) and minimal implementation of Linked List data structures for comparison.

+## Running code

+If you want to run the code on MacOS or Linux, follow the instructions below:

+1. Clone the repo `git clone https://github.com/Isalia20/Advanced-Algorithms-and-Data-Structures.git`

+2. Go into the directory `cd SkipLists`

+3. Choose whatever function you want to use in main.cpp

+4. Make the main.cpp file with `make main`

+5. Run the file `./main`

 ## Statistical comparison of BST and SkipList

 ### BST vs SkipList (Searching Last Element)